What is the Health Insurance Marketplace?

 • Small businesses with under 50 full-time equivalent employees can use a part of the marketplace called “the SHOP” (Small Business Health Options Program).

 • Small businesses with fewer than 25 full-time or full-time-equivalent employees with average annual wages below $50,000 can get tax credits to help pay for employee premiums through the SHOP.

 • Medicare, health insurance marketplaces, and employer-based insurance have open enrollment periods.
 Medicaid, CHIP, and non-subsidized private insurance outside of the marketplace are not subject to mandatory enrollment periods, although most ObamaCare-compliant plans “known as Minimum Essential Coverage” can only be purchased during open enrollment inside and outside of the marketplace.

 • Insurance purchased by the 15th of each month starts on the 1st of the following month after you paid your premium.
 Insurance purchased after the 15th starts on the 1st of the month after that.

 • You can get an estimate of what your health insurance will cost on the marketplace by going to the healthcare.gov.
-Applying and enrolling in a plan are not the same thing, you are free to shop around for plans during open enrollment.
+Applying and enrolling in a plan is not the same thing, you are free to shop around for plans during open enrollment.

 • Remember many states have their own marketplace, but healthcare.gov official health insurance marketplace.